elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 Suggested additional reading: The Psychology of Money, Morgan Housel

-Testable cases: Enronn (2), Seagram, Risk Profiling, Shattered Sears
+Testable cases: Enron (2), Seagram, Risk Profiling, Shattered Sears

 Marshmallow study: children taking one marshmallow now or waiting five minutes to get two.
 Study flawed because it only focused on stanford kids (affluence) and wasn't transferable when looking at kids who are less affluent.
 Ability to postpone gratification at an early age led to more successful life.